[UPDATED IN SEPTEMBER 2024]

 Therefore, some of the best months to visit Kuala Lumpur are February and June to August.

-Anyway, I’d like to remind you that you can always find a bit of rain in Kuala Lumpur throughout the year and, therefore, I recommend that you always go prepared with a waterproof jacket or an umbrella.
-I use this waterproof jacket from Decathlon and I really like it.
+Anyway, I’d like to remind you that you can always find a bit of rain in Kuala Lumpur throughout the year.
+For those wondering what to pack for Kuala Lumpur, I highly recommend a waterproof jacket like this one from Decathlon.

 What documents do you need to visit Kuala Lumpur?